Courses-journey/DesignPatterns/08-factory_method/README.md

 ### Definition

-Creation design pattern used to separate creation logic of specific instances of the class that belong to same Type or same base class which as a developer don't know what would be its implementation but the `client` developer who would use my package knows
+Creational design pattern used to separate creation logic of specific instances of the class that belong to same Type or same base class which as a developer don't know what would be its implementation but the `client` developer who would use my package knows

 ### Use Cases